jinuparekatil/HoneyMoon-SwiftUI/README.md

 ## Overview

-This project is a hands-on SwiftUI tutorial that guides you through building a delightful iOS 13 and iPadOS app with a Tinder-inspired user interface.
+This project is a hands-on SwiftUI iOS and iPadOS app with a Tinder-inspired user interface.
 The app allows users to explore and express their preferences for honeymoon destinations using swipe gestures.

 ## Features